-- i.
-Responsible for all fiscal activities of the club including but not limited to maintenance of insurance documents, collection of dues, monies for the sale of rulebooks, and the payment of debts incurred by the club. - ii.
-Shall provide quarterly and annual financial reports to the Board, the Senate and Participants in accordance with state statutes. - iii.
-Shall interface with the state and federal tax bureaus. - iv.
-May appoint assistants to aid in his duties to include but not limited to an aide to collect dues at event check-in. - v.
-Responsible for ensuring that the treasurer duties are fulfilled at events in his/her absence. - vi.
-Shall deposit all monies collected at an event into the Darkon bank account prior to the next event. - vii.
-Shall at all times avoid the commingling of Darkon funds with other accounts. - viii.
-Shall maintain all items and monies related to the Treasurer position in a secure fashion, and shall minimize the amount of time that those are in a vehicle (time spent at events excepted).
+- Responsible for all fiscal activities of the club, including but not limited to maintenance of insurance documents, collection of dues, monies for the sale of rulebooks, and the payment of debts incurred by the club. - II) Shall provide quarterly and annual financial reports to the Board, the Senate and Players in accordance with state statutes. - III) Shall interface with the state and federal tax bureaus. - IV) May appoint assistants to aid in his/her duties to include but not limited to an aide to collect dues at event check-in.

-- ix.
-Shall use cash payments only in the event of an bona fide emergency, and shall inform the board in writing prior to the next event in any case where this is done. - x.
-Shall use a lockable cash box and locked late check-in box for the collection of dues and other monies at events.
-Cash box shall be locked when not in use. - xi.
-Upon receiving documentation of receipts, shall promptly reimburse individuals whose expenditures have been authorized by the Board. - xii.
-Shall keep Treasury records in an organized and detailed fashion, such that each subsequent Treasurer can easily verify and audit the previous year's event revenue and expenditures. - xiii.
-Is responsible for the filing of all Federal and State tax paperwork required.
+- V) Responsible for ensuring that the treasurer duties are fulfilled at events in his/her absence. - VI) Shall deposit all monies collected at an event into the Darkon bank account prior to the next event. - VII) Shall at all times avoid the commingling of Darkon funds with other accounts. - VIII) Shall maintain all items and monies related to the Treasurer position in a secure fashion, and shall minimize the amount of time that those are in a vehicle (time spent at events excepted). - IX) Shall use cash payments only in the event of a bona fide emergency.
+When this occurs, the treasurer shall inform the board in writing prior to the next event. - X) Shall use a lockable cash box and locked late check-in box for the collection of dues and other monies at events.
+Cash box shall be locked when not in use. - XI) Upon receiving documentation of receipts, shall promptly reimburse individuals whose expenditures have been authorized by the Board. - XII) Shall keep Treasury records in an organized and detailed fashion so that each subsequent Treasurer can easily verify and audit the previous year's event revenue and expenditures. - XIII) Is responsible for the filing of all required Federal and State tax paperwork.